Frequently asked questions

-How can I change the W-Link frequency of my PULSE Barryvox®?
+How can I change the W-Link frequency of my PULSE/ELEMENT Barryvox®?

 On EU devices:

-Legal statutes allow the user to change the settings to the desired frequency him or herself.
+Legal statutes allow users to change the settings to the desired frequency themselves.
 Settings / W-Link "Region A" stands for Europe, "Region B" stands for North America and Oceania.
-If "off" is selected, the W-Link communication is disabled.
+If "off" is selected, W-Link communication is disabled.

 On US devices:

 Legal statutes prohibit manual switching of the W-Link frequency.
 The switching of the frequency on these devices can only be performed by one of our Service Centers.
 Once the configuration has been modified, the user can manually toggle between the two frequencies, just like on EU devices.
-However, the user is required to use the W-Link setting "Region B" when in the United States.
+However, users are required to use the W-Link setting "Region B" when in the United States.

 What are vital data?

-The PULSE Barryvox® has highly sensitive sensors (g-sensors), which can detect most subtle motion of the body as can be generated by organs, such as the heart or the lungs.
+The PULSE Barryvox® has a highly sensitive motion sensor, which can detect most subtle motions of the body (e.g. organ movement, such as that of the heart and lungs).
 Any motion within a certain maximum period of rest is interpreted as a sign of life.
-The buried subject is thereby considered to belong to a category with "increased chances of survival".
-Buried subjects which survive the first 35 minutes are likely able to breathe (air pocket) and to have higher chances of survival.
+The buried subject is thereby considered to belong to a category with "increased chances of survival."
+Buried subjects who survive the first 35 minutes are likely to be able to breathe within the avalanche (air pocket) and to have higher chances of survival.
 At the same time, the detectability of vital data decreases due to increasing hypothermia.
-Buried subjects which have survived the first 35 minutes according to the vital data are therefore considered to belong to the category with "increased chances of survival" for the entire duration of their burial time.
-All buried subjects who do not carry a device capable of detecting vital data or whose device is not detecting any vital data belong to the category with "unknown chances of survival".
+Buried subjects who have survived the first 35 minutes according to the vital data are therefore considered to belong to the category with "increased chances of survival" for the entire duration of their burial time.
+All buried subjects not carrying a device capable of detecting vital data or whose device does not detect any vital data belong to the category with "unknown chances of survival."